johnjfox/Analytic_Enterprise/markdown/Pandas Overview.md

 Generally, a DataFrame consists of three components: a table of data, column labels, and row labels.
 Typically, columns are variables and the column labels give us their names.
 In our example, the second column has the name Sepal_Length and its values follow below it.
 The rows are then observations, and the row labels give us their names.
 This type of tabular organization is quite typical for the data that we'll be seeing, however occasionally we'll come across data in some other form.
 When we do, we'll use Python to reorganize it so that it's in a form we're more used to.

-The *read_csv()* function provides an enormous amount of functionality and it's worthwhile to take a look at the [documentation](pandas_doc).

-While we're talking about the creation of DataFrames, it's worthwhile to note that we can create them directly from data as well.
-In other words, we don't always have to begin with a file (although for data analysis that's the more typical starting point).
+While we're talking about the creation of DataFrames, you should know that we can create them directly from data as well.
+In other words, we don't always have to begin with a file (although for data analysis that's a pretty typical starting point).
 As an example, we can use a Python dictionary to create a DataFrame.

 ```python
 >>> # A representative extract of our iris data